 14. Falling on my ass in the mud running down the stony path at the Cliffs of Moher.
 A combination of nervous excitement and fear – I don’t surf the place when it’s big at all, it still scares me when its ‘small’!
 A word of advice: never listen to the Finisterre lads when they say it’s gonna be ‘small’ – we have very different ideas on wave height measurements!

-Get your jacket ready for the return of autumn by sending it back to the workshop for some TLC.
+Get your jacket ready for the return of winter by sending it back to the workshop for some TLC.
 For more information, visit our Lived & Loved page.

 We don’t actually sell the Sastruga Jacket anymore.
 But we’ve kept the innovations that made it so popular and fed them into our updated Nimbus design - our classic signature jacket.